-(b) A peace officer who stops a motor vehicle for an alleged violation of a law or ordinance shall report to the law enforcement agency that employs the officer information relating to the stop, including:

-(1) a physical description of any person operating the motor vehicle who is detained as a result of the stop, including:

-(B) the person's race or ethnicity, as stated by the person or, if the person does not state the person's race or ethnicity, as determined by the officer to the best of the officer's ability;

-(2) the initial reason for the stop;

-(3) whether the officer conducted a search as a result of the stop and, if so, whether the person detained consented to the search;

-(4) whether any contraband or other evidence was discovered in the course of the search and a description of the contraband or evidence;
+- (b) A peace officer who stops a motor vehicle for an alleged violation of a law or ordinance shall report to the law enforcement agency that employs the officer information relating to the stop, including: - (1) a physical description of any person operating the motor vehicle who is detained as a result of the stop, including: - (A) the person's gender; and - (B) the person's race or ethnicity, as stated by the person or, if the person does not state the person's race or ethnicity, as determined by the officer to the best of the officer's ability; - (2) the initial reason for the stop; - (3) whether the officer conducted a search as a result of the stop and, if so, whether the person detained consented to the search; - (4) whether any contraband or other evidence was discovered in the course of the search and a description of the contraband or evidence;

-(B) any probable cause or reasonable suspicion existed to perform the search; or

-(C) the search was performed as a result of the towing of the motor vehicle or the arrest of any person in the motor vehicle;

-(6) whether the officer made an arrest as a result of the stop or the search, including a statement of whether the arrest was based on a violation of the Penal Code, a violation of a traffic law or ordinance, or an outstanding warrant and a statement of the offense charged;

-(7) the street address or approximate location of the stop; [and]
+- (5) the reason for the search, including whether: - (A) any contraband or other evidence was in plain view; - (B) any probable cause or reasonable suspicion existed to perform the search; or - (C) the search was performed as a result of the towing of the motor vehicle or the arrest of any person in the motor vehicle; - (6) whether the officer made an arrest as a result of the stop or the search, including a statement of whether the arrest was based on a violation of the Penal Code, a violation of a traffic law or ordinance, or an outstanding warrant and a statement of the offense charged; - (7) the street address or approximate location of the stop; [and] - (8) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and - (9) whether the officer used physical force that resulted in bodily injury, as that term is defined by Section 1.07, Penal Code, during the stop. - (c) The chief administrator of a law enforcement agency, regardless of whether the administrator is elected, employed, or appointed, is responsible for auditing reports under Subsection (b)

-(8) whether the officer issued a verbal or written warning or a ticket or citation as a result of the stop; and to ensure that the race or ethnicity of the person operating the motor vehicle is being reported.
+to ensure that the race or ethnicity of the person operating the motor vehicle is being reported.